kernel-panic-codecave/JSONLoader/README.md

 # JSONLoader

-A simple library to quickly load JSON from your local bundle to a `Codable` object.
+A simple Swift library to quickly load JSON from your local bundle to a `Codable` object.

 ## How to use
 Simply define your `struct` as `Codable` and then when you need to map your JSON file to that object just call the `load` function.